Symphony in F major (Yamada): Form

-Moderato – Allegro molto
+I. Moderato – Allegro molto

 The first movement is structured in sonata form.
 It begins with a short moderato introduction in which a pentatonic melody is introduced.
 As mentioned before, it partially quotes the Kimigayo with the notes G-A-D-E. The allegro then ensues with a rhythmic and lively main theme in F major, contrasted by a rising, more melodic second theme in C major.
 The exposition is then repeated, an out of fashion element more akin classical and early romantic symphonies.
 The development section is more dramatic, as fragments of the main theme are transformed and modulate.
 Trumpet calls lead to the reappearance of the opening melody, followed by the recapitulation of the themes.
 A solemn coda ends the allegro.

+II.
 Adagio non tanto e poco marciale

 The second movement takes the form of a rondo (A–B–A'–C–A"–Coda).
 It opens with a stately main theme in B-flat major, presented in form of a march.
 It unfolds in a series of dialogues between woodwinds.
 A more lyrical second theme in G major is then introduced between strings and woodwinds, dominated by triplets.
 The main theme is then recapitulated, accompanied by a countermelody from flutes and horns.
 It leads to a noble and expansive third theme in D major, with rising woodwind phrases and horn triplets.
 The main theme is recapitulated once again, leading us to a solemn and peaceful coda.
 Both Ochi and Katayama point at the similarity of the music with the slow movements of Beethoven's Symphonies No. 6 and No. 9.

+III.
 Scherzo.
 Poco vivace

 The third movement is a scherzo also in rondo form (A–B–A'–C–A"–Coda).
 It begins with a rhythmic and agitated main theme in G minor, reminiscent of a European dance.
 The first trio section features a more melodic second theme in E-flat major, vaguely Slavonic in nature.
 The main theme is recapitulated with more syncopated rhythms.
 The second trio has a lyrical third theme in G major on strings, a simple canzonetta that is briefly unfolded before returning to the scherzo material, increasingly vigorous in its rhythms.
 A forceful coda ends the movement.
 Ochi points at the influence of Schubert found in the two trios.